linusjf/LearnNodeJS/readme.md

 in browser.

 ## Motivation

-Try out various Node.js examples to gain an understanding of the server program and its applications.
+Try out various Node.js examples to gain an understanding of the server and its applications.
+Most of the source is from Node.js Design Patterns by Mario Casciaro.

 ## Installation